omazapa/Kahi_plugins/Kahi_template/README.md

 replace template for the name of the plugin everywhere.

 # Description
-Write something meaningful her ;)
+Write something meaningful here ;)

 # Installation

 ## Dependencies
-What do I need fot this plugin, it could be external services etc..
+What do I need fot this plugin?, it could be external services etc..

 ## Package
 Write here how to install this plugin